mayouni/stzlib/libraries/stzlib/doc/narrations/stzsections-merging.jpg.md

 # ]
 ```

-This output shows us all the duplicated substrings and their positions in the string.
-As we can see, there are several overlapping sections.
-For our purpose, we need just the sections themselves:
+This output shows us all the duplicated substrings and their positions (as sections) in the string.
+For our purpose, we need just the sections themselves, so let's just add `Find` at the beginiing of the `DupSecutiveSubStringsZZ()` method:

 ```ring
 # Extract just the sections: